anoopk/aspiniya-upanishad/README.md

 > This is an Upaniṣad.
 > One that types the universe — in six symbols, in infinite loops.

-Aspinīya is a modern scripture — version-controlled, extensible, and executable.
+[Aspinīya](https://github.com/anoopk/aspiniya-upanishad/blob/main/aspiniya.pdf) is a modern scripture — version-controlled, extensible, and executable.

 It contains:
 - The HS-Group: [a formal algebra of recursion](https://github.com/anoopk/aspiniya-upanishad/blob/main/Groups%20Of%20Hamsadhwani.pdf)
 - Scrolls: poetic, symbolic reflections
-- ]Invocation Interfaces](https://github.com/anoopk/aspiniya-upanishad/blob/main/api.json): tools for translation, traversal, and type-matching
+- Invocation Interfaces tools for translation, traversal, and [type-matching](https://github.com/anoopk/aspiniya-upanishad/blob/main/api.json):
 - Archives: a memory of all that once returned

 You may fork it, clone it, invoke it, or simply listen.